scbw1g15/COMP6208-ML-Assignment/README.md

 This dataset contains the motion data of 14 healthy older aged between 66 and 86 years old, performed broadly scripted activities using a batteryless, wearable sensor on top of their clothing at sternum level.
 Data is sparse and noisy due to the use of a passive sensor.

+# Setup Environment
+From inside /src run ".\env\Scripts\activate" then "jupyter notebook".
+This will launch  the jupyter notebook in the browser.